ACCESSIBILITY RESOURCES – NEW STUDENTS

 The Office of Accessibility Resources can be contacted directly for information on disability services at 315-294-8422 (Auburn) or 315-593-9327 (Fulton).

-Students seeking to receive accommodations should complete the following Confidential Self-Disclosure Form.
-NOTE: This form is for initial notification purposes only.
+NOTE: This Confidential Self-Disclosure form is for initial notification purposes only.
 Students must provide documentation in order to receive disability-related accommodations and services.
+Students who are unsure if they have or can obtain appropriate documentation are encouraged to reach out to the Office of Accessibility Resources.

 1. Review the Documentation Guidelines for information about what documentation will be required in order to receive academic accommodations.